Neural Architecture Search by Estimation of Network Structure Distributions: Related Work

 Many recent works in architecture optimization utilize various techniques to reduce the computation needed, primarily by simplifying the evaluation procedure.
 SMASH \cite{Brock2017} learns a hypernetwork that can predict weights for all the connections of an arbitrary deep network (given a specific representation), which reduces the need for training and makes random search a viable solution for discovering architectures.
 Progressive Neural Architecture Search (PNAS) \cite{Liu2018} uses a separate recurrent network to approximately rank the candidate models without training them, allowing the search to focus only on more promising options.
 NASH \cite{Elsken2018b} and LEMONADE \cite{Elsken2019} take advantage of network morphisms---operations that modify the structure of a trained network without affecting its output---to navigate the search space without training the models from scratch.
 Differentiable Architecture Search (DARTS) \cite{Liu2018a} provides a continuous relaxation of the NAS-Net cell structure problem and performs the search via gradient descent, iterating between the architecture and weight updates.
 While relatively more efficient in terms of computation, these methods do not address the issues of interpretability and semantic complexity.

 There exists a number of works that model the network construction as a probabilistic process, sharing some similarities with the proposed approach.
 Methods based on reinforcement learning, such as NAS and its successors, use the probability of a given network to be produced from the current policy as a weight for the corresponding reward.
 InstaNAS \cite{Cheng2018} also has reinforcement learning at its core, but differs from other algorithms in this group, as it takes an instance-aware approach.
 Specifically, InstaNAS processes each data point by a separate network (a path within a large trained model), sampled from a parameterized distribution.
 NASBOT \cite{Kandasamy2018} models the architecture search as a Gaussian process.
 To facilitate this, the authors introduce a (pseudo)distance in the network design space and utilize an evolutionary algorithm as an optimizer.
 The most similar approach to ours is Probabilistic Neural Architecture Search (PARSEC) \cite{Casale2019a}.
-As in our work, PARSEC explicitly models a distribution to produce neural architectures of cells, including the assumption of independence between individual operations.
-However, this distribution operates on a level of NAS-Net cell, allowing PARSEC to take advantage of full weight sharing between the sampled model instances, while our method models the network as a whole.
+As in our work, PARSEC explicitly models a structural distribution of the neural networks, including the assumption of independence between individual operations.
+However, this distribution operates on a level of NAS-Net cell, while our method models the network as a whole without forced repeating patterns.
 Moreover, the search procedure is different: PARSEC uses Monte Carlo empirical Bayes to iteratively update both the architectural priors and the tensor of shared weights, while we completely recompute the marginal probabilities over a subset of the samples and do not use weight sharing.